goodminton-ag/languager/README.md

 Simply associate a store-view to a language, configure which attribute are translated text and as soon as a configured attribute's value changes, this value will be automatically saved in all store-view associated with the same language.

+# International
+The module is available in english german and french. **Feel free to send translation in other languages!**

 # Installation
 In your composer.json add the following lines:
 ```